laurelmclean/drink-discover-app/README.md

    - Use the search bar to find specific drinks by name.

 3. **Discover Random Drink:**
-   - Click the "Discover" button for a random drink suggestion.
+   - Click the "Random Drink" button for a random drink suggestion.

 4. **Favorites:**
    - Mark a drink as a favorite by clicking the "Favorite" button.